Buying Someone Out Of a House

 Author: Pete Mugleston

-A mortgage buyout happens when someone who owns a property with at least one other person pays the other owner’s share of the property’s equity.
+A mortgage buyout occurs when one person who owns a property with at least one other person pays the other owner’s share of the property’s equity.

 So if you and your ex-partner own a house together and you’d like to live there by yourself, you’ll usually need to buy them out of the mortgage before their name is taken off the mortgage and removed from the deeds.
 The same goes for if you own a house with a friend, parent or sibling.